tiebreaker4869/TOEFL-preparation-materials/Writing/TOEFL-Writing-Notes.md

 - There is no word limit.
 - In multiple choice questions you can totally ignore the choices you don’t pick.
 - The template works for all of the styles
-- You will not get punished for using the template. (有待考证，先拿 erater 试试)
+- You will not get punished for using the template.

 ## 综合写作